The Burren, Ireland: 12 Things to See & Do

 Pollnagollum, which is Irish for "cave of the pigeons", is the longest known cave in Ireland at around 10 miles in length.
 This cave is popular among spelunkers as the area has not been developed for tourism.
 Pollnagollum has many winding passages that interconnect in various ways, which makes for a unique caving experience.
 Most of the visitors enter at the Pollnagollum entrance site and exit at the southern end of the Poulelva pot.

 The Ailladie Sea Wall

-While the Cliffs of Moher are actually situated just outside The Burren, many visitors to the The Burren, also make the trip out to the cliffs.
+While the Cliffs of Moher are situated outside of The Burren, many visitors to the area also make the trip out to the cliffs.
 Perhaps this is because they hail as Ireland's number one tourist destination.
 However, the Cliffs of Moher aren't the only cliffs in the area.